choyakawa/EasyDeL/docs/upstream_diff.md

 Formatting behavior:

 - inspect a dataset sample
-- if the target text field contains message-style data, apply tokenizer chat template
+- if the target text field contains message-style data, leave formatting as `None`
+- let `SFTPreprocessTransform` apply the tokenizer chat template directly
+- this preserves conversational structure so `assistant_only_loss` can request assistant masks from the tokenizer
-- otherwise leave formatting function as `None`
+- if the target field is plain text, leave formatting function as `None`

 Training behavior: